This search form (with id 3) does not exist!

 The N.S.W.
 Klaverjas Federation NSW

 The following text is from a booklet published by the Federation of Netherlands Societies Ltd. in February 1985.
-The research for this booklet was done by Mijntje Hagen.
+The research for this booklet was done by Mijntje Hage.
 This Federation was formed a few years ago to

 Read More »